Medical Negligence Liability and Bedsores

 - Stage IV bedsores, which can be life-threatening, are sores that expose bone, muscle, and ligaments.

-A person suffering from Stages III and IV bedsores is further susceptible to sepsis and other bacterial infections, as the open wounds provide an ideal pathway for those infections to enter the person’s system.
+A patient suffering from Stages III and IV bedsores is further susceptible to sepsis and other bacterial infections, as the open wounds provide an ideal pathway for those infections to enter the person’s system.

 Bedsore Prevention and Treatment